On the Day of the TExMaT Test

 What to Bring to the Test Center

 - An admission ticket for the test you are taking.
-If you do not bring your admission ticket, you may not be permitted to test.
+If you do not bring your admission ticket, you will not be permitted to test.
 Return to your testing account and view your admission ticket 24 hours before your test to confirm that there have been no changes to your reporting schedule.
 If there is a test center change, (e.g., a different building than originally scheduled), it will be updated in your account.
 If there have been changes, or for a PBT test if the last page of your original admission ticket did not include your test taker information, you must print a new admission ticket.

 - Valid and acceptable identification document(s) with a name, signature and photograph.
 Your ID will be checked before you are admitted.
 See Information About Your Name and Identification (ID) Requirements.